Shepherdess Camp

 Moving the Flock

-In this hands-on learning session, join the shepherdess team and learn how to setup electronet fencing and move the flock to a fresh paddock to graze.
-There’s nothing quite like the satisfaction of bringing animals onto new grass, but it can also be grounds for entanglement and frustration, so we hope this session will teach you some skills, give you some practice, and build your confidence in mobile fencing and moving your flock.
+In this session, join the shepherdess team to see examples of how to setup grazing systems and move the flock to a fresh paddock to graze.
+There’s nothing quite like the satisfaction of bringing animals onto new grass, but it can also be grounds for entanglement and frustration, so we hope this session will teach you some skills and build your confidence in grazing your flock.

 Parker Hill Century Farmstead Flock Management

 Join shepherdess, Rachel Parker, from Parker Hill Century Farmstead to learn about her flock management.
 We celebrate the reality that all farms, farmers, and flocks are unique, and each of our management styles as shepherdesses will reflect that.
 That’s why we want to highlight some of the women in our community to learn what works for them to discover what may (or may not) work for us.
-Rachel manages a small flock of 10 ewes and has experience with organic practices, rotational grazing, fiber production, meat production, and direct marketing in her on-farm store, FarmerSown, which participants will have the opportunity to visit.
-She has a lifetime of experience raising animals and is wealth of knowledge for the sheep-curious.
+Rachel manages a small flock of 10 ewes and has experience with organic practices, rotational grazing, fiber production, meat production, and direct marketing in her on-farm store, FarmerSown.
+She has a lifetime of experience raising animals and is wealth of knowledge for the sheep curious.

 Breeding & Lambing on the Peters Family Farm